mtchibozo/Telecom/Mathematics/README.md

 Mathematics courses I took at Telecom ParisTech (2017-2020).

-This list is not comprehensive: Several project have been omitted either as they were not project/lab based or in compliance with academic policy.
+This list is not comprehensive: Several projects have been omitted either as they were not lab based or in compliance with academic policy.

 * Probability & Statistics: MDI104
 * Functional Analysis: MDI103